 The Telegram channel "Military Informant", citing foreign sources, reported that North Korea allegedly transferred a 600-mm multiple launch rocket system (MLRS) KN-25 to Russia.

-Apparently, we are talking about an MLRS firing operational-tactical missiles capable of hitting targets at ranges up to 380 km.
+Apparently, this is an MLRS firing operational-tactical missiles capable of hitting targets at ranges up to 380 km.

 The KN-25 can be placed both in a tracked version with six missiles and in a wheeled version with four or six missiles.
 The shortest time recorded between missile launches from one installation is 40 seconds.